-While Amsterdam’s canals are cleaner than ever before, the water quality is still not recommended for swimming.
-Amsterdam’s canals are not an official swimming location, so officials don’t test the canal water.
+While Amsterdam’s canals are cleaner than ever before, we still wouldn’t recommend swimming in them due to the water quality.
+They’re are not an official swimming location, so officials don’t test the canal water.
 However, a 2018 investigation found that Amsterdam’s canals aren’t just a source to cool off — but also have some nasty bugs floating inside as well.

-Following an outbreak of gastroenteritis after an official swimming event, water samples at four locations in Amsterdam’s canals tested positive for norovirus type 1 and rotavirus.
-It’s suspected that this is especially a problem in the days after heavy rainfall when the sewage system overflows into canals.
-Meanwhile, the same hot weather is that pushes people to swim in canals also encourages the bacteria to multiply.
+Following an outbreak of gastroenteritis after an official swimming event, water samples at four canals in Amsterdam tested positive for norovirus type 1 and rotavirus.
+Yikes! 😬Researches suspect that this is especially a problem after a few days of heavy rainfall when the sewage system overflows into canals.
+Meanwhile, the same hot weather that pushes people to swim in canals also encourages the bacteria to multiply.

 So will you emerge from a canal dripping with dirt and slime?
 Unlikely.
 But you may be feeling pretty sick afterwards.
-Regardless, many Amsterdammers will be seen taking a refreshing swim on a hot day.
+Regardless, many Amsterdammers are happy to take a refreshing swim on a hot day.

 Dutch canals were historically used as dumps and sewers

 Yes, you read that right.
-In the golden years, Amsterdam’s canals were an all-in-one toilet and garbage dump — innovative, right?
+In the Dutch Golden Age, Amsterdam’s canals were an all-in-one toilet and garbage dump — innovative, right?
 When people had garbage they would chuck into a canal without a second thought.
 Even worse, that rubbish would join all the sewage that had a one-way ticket straight to the canal via Amsterdam’s pipes and gutters.

 Attempts to clean up Amsterdam’s canals for swimming